-Adam Frank is a criminal defense specialist who, over the last eleven years, has consistently achieved exceptional results for his clients.
+Adam Frank is a criminal defense specialist who, over the last twelve years, has consistently achieved exceptional results for his clients.
 He has won numerous not guilty verdicts for clients facing life in prison, including not guilty verdicts on charges of first degree murder, kidnapping, aggravated robbery, and sexual assault on a child.
 He has successfully defended clients accused of serious felonies involving domestic violence, assaulting police officers, burglary, organized crime, and drug possession, among many others, regularly averting felony convictions for his clients.
 He also has years of experience defending people accused of misdemeanors including DUI.
-Adam brings the full weight of his expertise to bear on every case, understanding how any conviction, no matter the charge, can have a devastating impact on a person's life.
+Adam brings the full weight of his expertise to bear on every case, understanding how any conviction, no matter the charge, can have a devastating impact on a person’s life.

 Background, Awards, & Recognition